 - Fresh rosemary

 - **one head of garlic included in one of the meal bags

-Rinse and drain the quinoa, then put it in a small saucepan with 2 cups water and a pinch of salt; bring to a boil.
-Lower the heat so it bubbles gently, cover, and cook, adding water a 1/4 cup at a time if the quinoa starts to stick, until the grains are overcooked, very tender, and bursting, 25 to 30 minutes.
+Rinse and drain the quinoa, then put it in a medium saucepan with 4 cups water and a pinch of salt; bring to a boil.
+Lower the heat so it bubbles gently, cover, and cook, adding water a 1/2 cup at a time if the quinoa starts to stick, until the grains are overcooked, very tender, and bursting, 25 to 30 minutes.
 Put in a large bowl.

 Rinse, trim, and peel the rutabaga; grate it by hand or with a food processor.
 Trim, peel, and chop the onion.
-Put 1 tablespoon oil in a medium skillet over medium-high heat.
+Put 2 tablespoons oil in a large skillet over medium-high heat.
 When it’s hot, add the rutabaga, onions, and a sprinkle of salt.
 Cook, stirring occasionally until the vegetables are tender and starting to brown and stick to the pan, 10 to 15 minutes.
-Peel and slice enough garlic to measure 2 teaspoons.
+Peel and slice enough garlic to measure 4 teaspoons.
 Rinse and dry the spinach.
-Rinse about half the rosemary, strip the leaves from the stems, and chop enough to measure 1 teaspoon (save the rest for another use); add it to the rutabaga mixture during the last few minutes of cooking.
+Rinse about half the rosemary, strip the leaves from the stems, and chop enough to measure 2 teaspoons (save the rest for another use); add it to the rutabaga mixture during the last few minutes of cooking.

-Wipe out the skillet, add 1 tablespoon oil and garlic and cook until fragrant, 1 or 2 minutes.
-Add most or all of the spinach (depending on your appetite) and a sprinkle of salt and cook, until wilted, 3 to 5 minutes.
+Wipe out the skillet, add 2 tablespoons oil and the garlic and cook until fragrant, 1 or 2 minutes.
+Add the spinach and a sprinkle of salt and cook until wilted, 3 to 5 minutes.
 Add the vinegar, toss, and taste and adjust the seasoning.
 Serve the cakes with the spinach and pass the mustard sauce at the table.